UCL-ARC/fortran-unit-testing-lesson/episodes/5-testing-parallel-code.md

 passing is often complex and will always benefit from testing.

 There is added complexity when testing MPI code compared to serial as the logical path through the code is changed depending on the number of ranks with which the code is executed.
-Therefore, it is important that need to test for a range of numbers of ranks.
-This will require controlling the number of ranks running the src and is not something we want implement ourselves.
-This limits the tools available to us as pFUnit is currently the only tool which supports testing MPI code.
+Therefore, it is important that we test for a range of numbers of ranks.
+This will require controlling the number of ranks running the src and is not something we want to implement ourselves.
+This limits the tools available to us. pFUnit is currently the only tool which supports testing MPI code.
 Therefore, we will be focusing on pFUnit for this section.

 ## Tips for writing testable MPI code